turi-code/userguide/deployment/pred-on-premises.md

 ```
 tar zxvf dato_ps_setup_1.8.3.tar.gz
 ```
 3. Create a Predictive Services working directory in the host machine where Predictive Services files (include docker images) will be copied to.
-On Windows, this must be on the same drive as your DOcker installation, which is the C drive.
+On Windows, this must be on the same drive as your Docker installation, which is the C drive.
 ```
 mkdir -p <deployment_path>
 ```
 4. Decide where the Predictive Services runtime data (state files, logs, etc.) will be stored; this could be a network file system, a S3 file path, or an HDFS file path.
 This path will be used by data scientists to manage the predictive service later through the GraphLab Create Python API.
 A common path is usually a HDFS path, like `hdfs://<hdfs-name-node>:8020/user/<ps-service-user>/dato_predictive_service`
 We will call this path the “ps path”.
 5. Modify predictive_service.cfg file included in the package.
 You will need to make the following changes for a local setup:
-    * `internal_ip`: The intenal IP address of your host, usually a private IP address such as 10.X.X.X or 192.168.X.X.
+    * `internal_ip`: The internal IP address of your host, usually a private IP address such as 10.X.X.X or 192.168.X.X.
     * `external_ip`: The external IP address of your host, which is not one of the private IP addresses.
 This is how other machines can find your host.
     * `ps_path`: the path you chose in step 4 above
     * `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`: Specify these if you gave an S3 address for `ps_path`.
     * `deployment_path`: the path you chose in step 3 above
     * `server_memory`: The memory size, in MB, of your predictive service container.
 The default of 4096 is fine for most purposes.
     * `server_port`: The internal server port.
 When Predictive Services is configured, there is a load balancer configured to forward traffic to a server.
 This port will not be used externally.
-    * `use_ssl`: If you'd like to use SSL, set this to `true`
+    * `use_ssl`: If you'd like to use SSL, set this to `true`.
+You'll also need to specify `certificate_path` and `certificate_is_self_signed`.
     * `certificate_path`: The path to the SSL certificate.
     * `certificate_is_self_signed`: If you're using SSL and a self-signed certificate, set this to `true`.
     * `lb_port`: The port used to query predictive services through the load balancer.
 Setting this to `default` will cause it to be set to 80 for non-SSL installations or 443 for SSL installations.